Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Configuration_Overview/extra-settings.md

 ### Schemas

 Databases like Postgres and Redshift use the **schema** as the logical entity on top of the **database**.
-For Superset to connect to a specific schema, you can set the **schema** parameter in the **Edit Tables** form (Sources > Tables > Edit record).
+For Feris to connect to a specific schema, you can set the **schema** parameter in the **Edit Tables** form (Sources > Tables > Edit record).

 ### External Password Store for SQLAlchemy Connections

-Superset can be configured to use an external store for database passwords.
-This is useful if you a running a custom secret distribution framework and do not wish to store secrets in Superset’s meta database.
+Feris can be configured to use an external store for database passwords.
+This is useful if you a running a custom secret distribution framework and do not wish to store secrets in Feris’s meta database.

 Example: Write a function that takes a single argument of type `sqla.engine.url` and returns the